apache/directory-fortress-core/README.txt

   - The 2nd and subsequent times 'test-samples' runs, it will tear down the data loaded during the prior run.
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 11.
-Instructions to run the openldap-fortress-core command console
+Instructions to run the openldap-fortress-core command console using 'console' target
 ###################################################################################

 a. from FORTRESS_HOME enter the following command: